OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 1. Open the **webpack.config.js** file.
 1. Go to the `plugins:` section.
-1. Remove the following `functions.html` plugin if it esists
+1. Remove the following `functions.html` plugin if it exists.

     ```javascript
     new HtmlWebpackPlugin({